 If Consistently Enforced, This New Hospital Program Could Benefit Victims of Medical Malpractice

 Since the alarming number of fatal medical errors has gained recent attention, the federal government has pushed for an improvement in safety within hospitals.
 One approach from the Agency for Healthcare Research and Quality was created with the intent of better supporting patients and families, encouraging more scrutiny and saving hospitals money on malpractice litigations when a medical error occurs.

 Under the Communication and Optimal Resolution program, or Candor for short, hospital staff will be required to tell the patient or their families within one hour when a medical error occurs that causes harm to the patient.
 The hospital will then conduct an investigation and will deliver regular updates to patients and their families.
 Additionally, the hospital will pause the patient’s billing so that patients or grieving families are not further burdened with paying for the very procedures that caused them harm.
 Hospitals will conclude investigations after two months, share the results with the patient and determine how to prevent similar situations from happening in the future.

 If negligence occurred, the hospital and the victims will negotiate how much compensation is owed to the patient or their family.
 One important aspect is that the patients or families are encouraged to have attorneys present during these negotiations to ensure they are receiving a fair offer.
 If they are not being offered a fair amount of compensation, the patients are still entitled to take the hospital to court.

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP will fight for victims of medical malpractice.
+The Maryland personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP will fight for victims of medical malpractice.
+Contact us today.